 this period are:

-* Gentoo SGML herd, with 19 new bugs
+* Gentoo Sound Team, with 9 new bugs

 The GWN is staffed by volunteers and members of the community who submit